Chelsea transfer ban appeal date set for November 20

 CAS announced the hearing date on Monday, with a verdict due before the January transfer window.

-Chelsea served the first half of their one-year ban on registering new players during the summer transfer window.
+Chelsea served the first half of their one-year ban - imposed in February - on registering new players during the summer transfer window.

 The club did not seek to freeze the FIFA sanction while preparing the appeal to CAS.